 High school at Al Madina School of Richmond is a time of preparation for life outside of the school which would include the preparation for college and career.
 Students will be given responsibilities to decide and set goals for their future as they would after they graduate and they will experience classes specific to departmental curriculum like in college.
-The basis of the curriculum is the Common Core State Standard along with Qur’an, Arabic and Islamic Studies curriculum that is accredited by CISNA(Council of Islamic Schools in North America).
+The basis of the curriculum is the VA S.O.L.s along with Qur’an, Arabic and Islamic Studies curriculum that is accredited by CISNA(Council of Islamic Schools in North America).

 In addition, students have the opportunity to enroll at a Virginia Community College System (VCCS) and earn college credits through the Concurrent Enrollment program.
 Special qualifications are needed to be eligible for the Concurrent Enrollment program; please see the Concurrent Enrollment link for details.
 A Dual Diploma program is also offered at Al Madina School of Richmond.
 This program gives students the opportunity to graduate high school with 2 diplomas: a high school diploma and an Associate Degree diploma.
 Special qualifications are needed to be eligible for the Dual Diploma program; please see the Dual Diploma link for details.